artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 API.
 Doing so makes it easy to work in isolation, experiment with new ideas and evolve in many directions.

 We've been [carefully pushing][monolith] for years to move away from our single monolithic API, to a collection of smaller, more focused projects.
-This is great from a platform/systems perspective but is a bit tricky to handle from major front-end clients.
-The main way that we've addressed this has been to store a lot of that complexity inside our main GraphQL API, [metaphyics][mp].
+Our [highlights docs][high] showcase this well.
+The movement to smaller composable services works great from an isolated platform/systems perspective but can be a bit tricky to handle with front-end clients.
+Until 2018, the way that we've addressed the growing complexity in our service later has been to migrate the complexity inside our main GraphQL API, [metaphyics][mp].
+Metaphysics is our API gateway that consolidates many API resources into a single source.

-As more services have been created, and grown - so has metaphysics.
-This creates a worrying trend.
-Our main line-of-thought on how to address this is via GraphQL Stitching.
-This post goes into some of the implementation details, and ideas.
+However, as more services have been created, and grown - so has metaphysics.
+This creates a worrying trend, as the growth isn't quite linear.

+Our main line-of-thought on how to address this is via GraphQL schema stitching.
+We've been [running experiments][ex] in stitching for over a year, and have  have been running with stitching enabled in production for a few months.

 <!-- more -->

 ## What is Schema Stitching?

-Schema Stitching came out at the [end of 2017][stitching_out] and became very production-[ready in April 2018][stitching_announcement].
+The core idea behind schema stitching is that because GraphQL talks in type systems, you should be able to merge type systems from many GraphQL APIs into a single source of truth.
+Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became very production-[ready in April

-We started experimenting last year and, we have all the code [in metaphysics][stitch_mp], but it's still behind a feature flag.
-Every so often an engineer picks the project back up and we get a little bit closer to having it running in production.
-Safe, incremental evolutions over bold revolution.
+2018][stitching_announcement].

+We started experimenting last year and would occasionally run it on staging to discover edge case issues.
+This meant the state of the project would ebb & flow between a blocked, or no-one having the bandwidth to work on it.
+This was fine, because our aim was [incremental evolutions over bold revolution][rev].

-Here's a quick glossary of terms before we start:
+Before we dive into implementation details, here's a quick glossary of terms before we start:

 * **GraphQL Schema** - a  representation of your GraphQL's type system, containing all Types and fields on them
 * **GraphQL Resolver** - every field accessed in a query has a corresponding resolver
 * **Schema Merging** - taking two GraphQL schemas, and merging all the Types and resolvers
 * **Schema Stitching** - extending a GraphQL Schema by using Types from another schema